Modular abelian varieties over number fields: -abelian varieties

 \section{$\Q$-abelian varieties}

 The absolutely simple factors up to isogeny of non-CM abelian varieties of $\GL_2$-type are studied by Ribet in \cite{ribet-avQ} and by Pyle in \cite{pyle}.
-A common property of the non-CM abelian varieties of $\GL_2$-type and of their simple factors is that the nobject consisting of the variety together with its endomorphisms has as field of moduli the field of rational numbers.
+A common property of the non-CM abelian varieties of $\GL_2$-type and of their simple factors is that the object consisting of the variety together with its endomorphisms has as field of moduli the field of rational numbers.
 In order to deal with this property the following definitions are useful.
-For a given abelian variety $B/\Qb$ and Galois automorphism $\sigma\in G_\Q$, an isogeny $\mu_\sigma\colon\accl\sigma B\to B$ is said to be \emph{compatible} if the map $\psi\mapsto\mu_\sigma\circ\acc\sigma\psi\circ\mu_\sigma^{-1}$ is the identity on the endomorphism algebra $\End(B)$, i.e. if the following diagram is commutative
+For a given abelian variety $B/\Qb$ and Galois automorphism $\sigma\in G_\Q$, an isogeny $\mu_\sigma\colon\accl\sigma B\to B$ is said to be \emph{compatible with the endomorphisms of $B$} if the map $\End(B)\rightarrow \End(B)\colon\psi\mapsto\mu_\sigma\circ\acc\sigma\psi\circ\mu_\sigma^{-1}$ is the identity, i.e., if the diagram